midas-network/COVID-19/README.md

 This folder contains related manuscripts and pre-prints.

 ### Wiki
-We are posting relevant links here.
-Currently, we link to sequencing resources (Nextstrain, NCBI Genbank) and sources of official reports.
+We are posting relevant links here, including data and code,   sequencing resources (Nextstrain, NCBI Genbank), and sources of official reports.

 ### Details
 - All dates in file and folder names indicate date of publication